Lizzie Miles: Biography

 Miles was born in the Faubourg Marigny neighborhood of New Orleans, Louisiana, in an Afro-Creole Kouri-Vini (Louisiana Creole) speaking family.
 As a child, she sang in her Catholic church and performed at parties and dances.
 She worked with Joe Oliver, Kid Ory, Bunk Johnson, and A.J.
 Piron from 1909 to 1911.
 She then toured the South, performing in theaters, circuses, and with minstrel shows owned/managed by J. Augustus Jones, Elmer H. Jones and their family.
 In 1917 she sang in Chicago with Manuel Manetta, and then, in 1921 with Freddie Keppard, Charlie Elgar, and again with Oliver.
 She moved to New York and made her first phonograph recordings in 1922.
 They were blues songs, but she did not like to be referred to as a blues singer since she sang a wide repertoire.
+She also worked at Dashy's Inn Golf Club as a soloist.

 Miles toured Europe in 1924 and 1925 and then returned to New York and worked in clubs from 1926 to 1931.
 During this time she worked with her half-brother, Herb Morand.
 Miles recorded as leader of a trio with Oliver, and in a duo with Jelly Roll Morton.
 There is uncertainty in that some sources suggest that several of the Miss Frankie recordings were the work of Lizzie Miles.
 This particularly applies to the tracks "When You Get Tired of Your New Sweetie", and "Shooting Star Blues", issued on Conqueror Records (January 1928).